Owenzbs/SinoptikParser/README.md

 # SinoptikParser
-Parser Sinoptik and info on Telegrambot
+Parser Sinoptik and drop the weather info on Telegrambot